Dear Reader,

 “FACT OF LIFE #1: We don’t read pages.
 We scan them.”

-“An affordance is a relationship between the properties of an object and the capabilities of the agent that determine just how the object could possibly be used.”
+The Design of Everyday Things: Revised and Expanded Edition“An affordance is a relationship between the properties of an object and the capabilities of the agent that determine just how the object could possibly be used.”

 “Affordances determine what actions are possible.
 Signifiers communicate where the action should take place.”